chromaui/chromatic-docs/document.md

 # Document

-In addition to publishing your storybook on every push, Chromatic generates a component library from your Storybook automatically.
+In addition to publishing your Storybook on every push, Chromatic generates a component library from your Storybook automatically.
 Every time you push code each component is recorded so you can browse variations of any component across branches and builds.
 Right from the comfort of your web browser; no `git checkout` or `npm install` required.

 ---